sarahsga/nextjs-css-bundling-issue/README.md

 This repo reproduces the issue in https://github.com/vercel/next.js/issues/16630

+- `git checkout 0a1abf1` (this is the commit that reproduces the issue)
-Compare the output of / path in
+- `yarn` to install the older version of nextjs specified in package.json Compare the output of / path in
 - yarn dev
 - yarn build && yarn start